clinics

 Prenatal screening consists of one or more blood tests, which are ordered by your health care provider and can be done at any hospital or laboratory.

-Prenatal screening tells you the chance of your baby having a chromosome abnormality like Down syndrome, trisomy 18 or an open neural tube defect.
-It is offered free of charge as a choice to all pregnant women in BC.
+Prenatal screening tells you the chance of your baby having a chromosome abnormality like Down Syndrome (trisomy 21), trisomy 18 or an open neural tube defect.
+It is offered free of charge as a choice to all pregnant persons in BC.
 If a risk is identified, you will be offered a prenatal diagnostic procedure.

-For more information, women and their families can visit the BC Prenatal Genetic Screening Program and contact them directly about blood tests.
+For more information, families can visit the BC Prenatal Genetic Screening Program and contact them directly about blood tests.

-Once prenatal screening is complete, some women may be offered prenatal diagnostic procedures such as amniocentesis or chorionic villus sampling.
+Once prenatal screening is complete, some individuals may be offered prenatal diagnostic procedures such as amniocentesis or chorionic villus sampling.

 Ultrasound

 Ultrasound is a commonly used procedure that uses sound waves to produce images.
-These sound waves pass through the women's abdomen and reflect off the maternal and fetal structures to form a picture on the monitor.
+These sound waves pass through the pregnant person's abdomen and reflect off of those and the fetal structures to form a picture on the monitor.
 Although ultrasound is a reliable and safe way to know about the growth and development of your baby and the well-being of your pregnancy, it may not always be able to provide complete information due to a number of factors.
 In other words, it is possible that an existing abnormality may not be detected by ultrasound.

 Ultrasound is used to confirm your pregnancy and due date and to evaluate the development and general well-being of your baby.